 Scams in Thailand?

 Thailand is pretty famous for all types of scams but I don’t think it’s that bad.
 The scams I’ve seen are usually taxi’s, bike- or jetski-rental’s or sneaky people trying to drag you in filthy bars.
 Always agree on price first before doing anything and you should be ok.
 Most scammers that I’ve met where in Bankok and Phuket.
 Avoid renting any type of transportation and you will minimize the risk of scams and injuries a lot.
 As far as other crime goes I’ve never come across it in Thailand.
 Unfortunately I can’t say the same about my home country, so Thailand is a lot safer in that way.
 If there is some type of violent situation there is usually wasted farangs (westerners).
 And if you are dating, please remember a lot of the people you meet are “workers” and/or looking for what is known as “take care”.
 My advise is for you to relax, have fun and enjoy your trip.
 And if you want a serious date there is luckily attractive travelers from all the countries in the world in Thailand.
 If you get home from your holiday and “someone” ask for “take care” you should not send anything unless you seriously want to embrace the culture of taking care someone + someone’s family (parents, brothers, sisters, kids etc.) as well.
-Of coarse you should also never leave your stuff out of sight.
+Of course you should also never leave your stuff out of sight.
 Bring two ATM-cards, keep one the safety-box at your room and one in you pocket at all times, scratch the code on the back of the card and keep it in you brain.
 Don’t bring more cash than you can afford to loose.
 A lot of branded fake products are sold all over, not as much as it used to be but watch out.
 And behave polite and stay calm in any situation, like anywhere you go.
 Keep your face at all times.

 How is the internet?